 Related: Best Rewards Portals

-For instance, some Chase cards, including the Chase Sapphire Reserve® and Chase Sapphire Preferred® Card, offer extra points for DoorDash purchases.
-Alternatively, having a card like the Capital One® Venture® Rewards Credit Card that earns 2 miles on every purchase can be an easy way to keep earning, no matter what you purchase.
+Alternatively, having a card like the Capital One Venture Rewards Credit Card that earns at least 2 miles on purchases can be an easy way to keep earning, no matter what you purchase.

 Participate in Partner Offers